chensy618/chensy618/README.md

 - 📸 Vision Transformers
 - 🌐 Vision-Language Models

-You can learn more about my models and current work by visiting my website:
+You can know more about my models and current work by visiting my website:

 🔗 **[https://chensy618.github.io/siyan/](https://chensy618.github.io/siyan/)**